 Phi Omicron History

-The Phi Omicron Chapter of Omega Psi Phi Fraternity Incorporated was chartered November 1st 1949.
+The Phi Omicron Chapter of Omega Psi Phi Fraternity Incorporated was chartered on November 1st, 1949.
 (Grandson Phelps, Percy Steele, John Williams, Louis Wideman, Luther Crawford, James Nobel, E.B.
 Singleton) in San Diego California.
-Phi Omicron is the 4th oldest 12th District Graduated Chapter, with distinguished men of all walks of life.
-The rich traditions of Phi Omicron are exhibited through our members who serve many roles in the Armed services, Medical profession, Judicial system, Clergy, Educators Engineers, Business and more.
+Phi Omicron is the 4th oldest 12th District Graduate Chapter, with distinguished men of all walks of life.
+The rich traditions of Phi Omicron are exhibited through our members who serve many roles in the Armed services, Medical profession, Judicial system, Clergy, Educators Engineers, Business, and more.

 The mission of the Phi Omicron Chapter of Omega Psi Phi Fraternity is to be the foremost fraternal organization in San Diego to serve both the Professional and the private community, with professionalism, and brotherhood.